 Does What I Eat Affect Mental Health?
+Yes—Here's How

-Crystal Zabka-Belsky, MS, RDN, CSSD, LMNT, LDN
+Crystal Zabka-Belsky MS, RDN, CSSD, LMNT, LDN

-5 minute read
+9 minute read

-I often get asked if food choices affect mental health.
-And the answer is yes!
-In most cases, it is the absence of adequate food intake and associated deficiencies that result in mental health compromise.
-Any kind of nutrition deficiency, whether macronutrients or micronutrients, can affect mental health.
 However, there are some nutrient deficiencies that research has consistently shown affect mental health to a greater extent.
-Though the knee jerk reaction is to run out and buy a supplement, these deficiencies can almost always be addressed by including whole food sources if these nutrients in the diet.
+Though the knee jerk reaction is to run out and buy a supplement, these deficiencies can almost always be addressed by including whole food sources of these nutrients in the diet.
 The concept I have to stress most often is that the goal is not to incorporate mega-doses of these nutrients, but rather bring intake up to optimal levels.

 Vitamin B

-Let’s start with B-Vitamins.
+Let's start with B-Vitamins.
 The biological functions of B-Vitamins that relate most to mental health include the production of neurotransmitters like serotonin and dopamine, the metabolism of carbohydrates into energy and the break down of amino acids.
 The absence of adequate B-Vitamins can compromise each of these mental health-related functions.
-The potential mental health benefits associated with correcting deficiencies of B-Vitamins include positively influencing mood and mental health status, contributing to increased sensations

-of pleasure, and promoting optimal energy levels.
+The potential mental health benefits associated with correcting deficiencies of B-Vitamins include positively influencing mood and mental health status, contributing to increased sensations of pleasure, and promoting optimal energy levels.
 Though water-soluble, it is still important that this vitamin be consumed from whole food sources before considering supplementation to promote optimal absorption and reduce the potential for excessive intake.

 Food sources: Whole grains, eggs, beans, citrus fruit, avocado, meat, poultry, fish, fortified cereals, liver